“Halleluiah, I’m 60 now, and even a little more,

 “Much to my surprise, I’ve found myself using the camera mainly to create abstracts,” says Sandy.
 “Sometimes I’ll print an image pretty much as I photographed it – but more often than not, I’ll search a picture for details which, extracted and enlarged, reveal intriguing patterns – what I think of as ‘natural abstracts’.”

 Sandy also uses a variety of Photoshop techniques – especially layers, filters and brushes – to alter colour, shape and/or texture to create something quite different from the original picture.
-Referring to the images on the left (starting at the top), she explains, “‘Last Call’ began as a small detail from a photo of stones under water, while ‘Birch World’ consists of a series of photos I took at the Waterfowl Park in Sackville, NB.
+Referring to the images on this page, she explains, “‘Of Stone’ began as a small detail from a photo of stones under water, while ‘Birch World’ consists of a series of photos I took at the Waterfowl Park in Sackville, NB.
 The images I create this way are, I suspect, quite different from what most people would consider traditional photography – so I think of this work as photo art.”

 To view more examples of her work, please visit her galleries under the Art menu on this site.